HelenaMio/Rice-INDE577-23Spring/README.md

 # Rice-INDE577-23Spring
 By Beixian Gu

 ## Course Description
-This data science course covers algorithms from supervised learning, unsupervised learning, and if time permits, reinforcement learning.
-We will implement many of the machine learning algorithms from scratch, but will also make use of the Scikit-Learn and Tensorflow libraries.
-Topics include, but are not limited to:
+This repository is created by Beixian Gu, a graduate student of industrial Engineering from Rice University.
+To display the algorithms of this course, this repository contains the introductions and applications covering supervised learning, unsupervised learning and reinforment learning.
+The insturctor of this course is Dr. Davila.
+We use Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition, by Aurélien Géron as text book.
+The goal of this course is provide students with algorithms and implementations of datasets and machine learnings.

+## Repository Construction
 * Supervised Learning:
   *  Model Building and Error Analysis
   * Linear Regression